wieserd/cli-search-for-arXiv/USAGE.md

 Downloaded papers are saved in **PDF format (`.pdf`)**.

+**Important Note on Downloads:** To comply with arXiv's API guidelines and ensure responsible usage, the tool introduces a 3-second delay before each PDF download.
+This applies to both interactive and command-line downloads.

 By default, downloaded PDFs are saved to the `data/downloads/` directory within the `cli-search-for-arXiv` project folder.